blib-la/hyv/docs/10_a_PARALLEL_AGENTS_WORKING_TOGETHER.md

 import { minify } from "@hyv/utils";
 ```

-## Defining Instructions for Each Agent
+### Specifying Agent Instructions

-Create a system instruction for each parallel agent, outlining the rules and expectations of the AI.
+Instructions for each parallel agent need to be defined next, setting the guidelines and
+expectations for the AI.

 ```typescript
 const systemInstruction1 = createInstruction(